 It’s something that I feel strongly about so when I received an email from ellaOne asking me to promote their #MyMorningAfter campaign on Twitter, I wanted to do more and share my own story. ellaOne is working with women to face up to the time-old issues around the morning after pill – a lack of education, the threat of judgement and the fear of being labelled promiscuous – by providing a platform to cherish the stories of real women, their expectations and their fears.

 ellaOne and the #MyMorningAfter campaign is hoping to empower more people to come forward and share their stories.
 To help them do this they have created a submissions page, where people can send in their MyMorningAfter stories, by name or anonymously.
 To read more MyMorningAfter Stories or to submit your own story, visit:

 I have been in contact with ellaOne who provided me with more information on the campaign but this is not a sponsored post.
-It’s something that I feel passionate about and I was in no way compensated.
+Ending the stigma around the morning after pill is something that I feel passionate about and I was in no way compensated.